bostontrader/bookwerx-core/README.md

 * Maybe simply invoke dropDatabase on the mongodb driver.

 None of these choices are obviously good.
-I think the first choice is obviously bad, and the second is a lot of work for not much benefit.
+We think the first choice is obviously bad, and the second is a lot of work for not much benefit.
 Choice the last, dropDatabase, is easy to implement and is a good enough solution for now.

 # Dependencies

 * mongodb - No party is complete without mongo.

-* restify - I need an HTTP server.
+* restify - We need an HTTP server.

-* restify-plugins - I need to be able to access the query parameters and response body.
+* restify-plugins - We need to be able to access the query parameters and response body.

 # devDependencies

 * bookwerx-testdata

-* colors - I want to be able to print pretty colors on the console
+* colors - We want to be able to print pretty colors on the console

 * restify-clients - The tester will need a json client to do its thing.